Alice in Wonderland (musical): Subsequent productions

 The musical was frequently revived during West End Christmas seasons during the four decades after its premiere.
-London productions were mounted at the Globe Theatre in 1888, with Isa Bowman as Alice; the Opera Comique in 1898; the Vaudeville Theatre in 1900, with some new additional music by Slaughter; the Camberwell Theatre in 1902; the Prince of Wales's Theatre (1906); the Savoy Theatre in 1908 produced by William Greet; the Savoy in 1910; the Wimbledon Theatre in 1914; the Savoy in 1914; the Duke of York's Theatre in 1915; the Savoy in 1916; the Garrick Theatre in 1921; and the Savoy in 1927.
+London productions were mounted at the Globe Theatre in 1888, with Isa Bowman as Alice; the Opera Comique in 1898; the Vaudeville Theatre in 1900, with some new lyrics by Aubrey Hopwood and music by Slaughter; the Metropole Theatre, Camberwell in 1902; the Prince of Wales's Theatre (1906); the Royal Court Theatre in 1909; the Savoy Theatre in 1910; the Comedy Theatre in 1913; the Savoy in 1914; the Duke of York's Theatre in 1915; the Savoy in 1916; and the Garrick Theatre in 1921.

-Adult actors who appeared along with the mainly juvenile casts included Irene Vanbrugh as the Knave of Hearts (1888); Ellaline Terriss as Alice and Seymour Hicks as the Hatter (1900); Marie Studholme as Alice, Alice Barth as the Duchess and the Red Queen, Stanley Brett as the Mad Hatter and J. C. Buckstone as Tweedledee at the Prince of Wales's Theatre (1906); Dan Leno (1909, in a production conducted by Marjory Slaughter, the composer's daughter); and C. Hayden Coffin as the Hatter (1913 and 1921).
+Adult actors who appeared along with the mainly juvenile casts included Irene Vanbrugh as the Knave of Hearts (1888); Ellaline Terriss as Alice and Seymour Hicks as the Hatter (1900); Marie Studholme as Alice, Alice Barth as the Duchess and the Red Queen, Stanley Brett as the Mad Hatter and J. C. Buckstone as Tweedledee at the Prince of Wales's Theatre (1906); Dan Leno Jr (1909, in a production conducted by Marjorie Slaughter, the composer's daughter); and C. Hayden Coffin as the Hatter (1913 and 1921).